SaminGroup/Dolezal-Nickel-Alloy/README.md

 3. DOS-and-elastic-constants/ -- the PDOS data and scripts as well as the elastic constant outcar and scripts for the bulk MC2 structure

-adsorption/ -- the data from the eight-site 1/15 ML chlorine study
+4. adsorption/ -- the data from the eight-site 1/15 ML chlorine calculation

+5. extra/ -- data from calculations that were not included in the manuscript after revisions were made